cboling/go-playground/dparse/README.md

  - Provide base OMCI encode/decode frame source code to use the code generated ME source files.
 (Target language: golang)

+ - The 'Software Image' ME provides an extra set of attributes & actions.
+This needs to be compensated for.

 ## Future Work